Article 9 min

 • Full name

-• The written agreement or arrangement with the other RE or affiliated foreign entity to verify a person’s identity
+• The written agreement with the registered or affiliated foreign entity to verify the identity

-• Information that the other RE or affiliated foreign entity referred to verify the person’s identity
+• Information the registered or affiliated foreign entity used to verify the identity

-An authentic, valid and current record that demonstrates the organization is real and still exists.
-If the entity is a corporation, you need one of the following:
+This method involves verifying a valid record that shows the organization is real and still operating.
+If the entity is a corporation, the registered entity needs one of the following.

 • Certificate of incorporation